JoJoFizzy/Godot-Room-Generation/README.md

 # Godot Room Generation

-Procedurally generated room and corridors in 2D and 3D using the Binary Space Partitioning algorithim.
+Procedurally generated rooms and corridors in 2D and 3D using the Binary Space Partitioning algorithim.
 Programmed for Godot_v3.5.1.

 Features: